docker-suite/alpine-runit/Readme.md

 ## ![](https://github.com/docker-suite/artwork/raw/master/various/pin/png/pin_16.png) What's in this image

-This image is built on top of the latest [Alpine base][alpine-base] container and integrate [runit][runit] as a process supervisor.
+This image is built on top of  [dsuite/alpine-base][alpine-base] container and integrate [runit][runit] as a process supervisor.

-This image can easly be used as a replacement of any Alpine which would include supervisor or any other process management.
+This image can easily be used as a replacement of any Alpine image which would include supervisor or any other process management.

 ## ![](https://github.com/docker-suite/artwork/raw/master/various/pin/png/pin_16.png) How to use it